 Australia for many years.
 The fire must be kept going for about

 Wood cooking stoves do often seem to be combined with water heating.

-Tore Högnäs wrote a page on the efficient production of liquid fuel from wood, it is available from www.confor.org.uk/timber_transport/.
+Tore Högnäs wrote a page on the efficient production of liquid fuel from wood, it was, but is no longer, available from www.confor.org.uk/timber_transport/.